codecontemplator/articles/hylomorphisms/readme.md

 data Board = Board { _indexToTile :: Map Index Tile, _holes :: [Index] }
 ```

 At this point it is time to think about the co-algebra and the seed.
 The puzzle tiles are given as input data.
 That indicates that tiles are needed as a seed.
 Having only a set of tiles is not enough though.
 To solve the puzzle, tiles are added to the board; one by one.
-That means that a (partly solved) puzzle board is also required.
+That means that a board is also required.
 The reasoning leads up to the following definition

 ```haskell
 type Pool = [Tile]